Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 We ordered several menu items to share and requested that they be sent out one at a time so that we could focus on enjoying each one.

-The flavors were fantastic and the presentation of the Bison tartare on a bison femur bone was definitely unforgettable!
+The flavors were fantastic, and the presentation of the Bison tartare on a bison femur bone was unforgettable!

 Our final selection was the “Smoked whitefish carbonara” made with English peas, egg yolk, and parmesan.

-Normally I would not be a fan of peas as someone who typically avoids cooked green vegetables but this dish overcame my normal preferences and was delicious!
+I’m normally not a fan of peas (as someone who typically avoids cooked green vegetables), but this dish overcame my normal preferences and was delicious!

 Save Room for Dessert at Rosewild

-We weren’t hungry at the end of our meal, BUT we noticed our server toasting something at the table next to us and had to find out more.
+We were full at the end of our meal, BUT we noticed our server toasting something at the table next to us and had to find out more.

-Our curiosity demanded the need to do more “research.”
+Our curiosity demanded a little more “research.”
 And that’s why we couldn’t leave without ordering the “Have You Wanting Smores.”

 This incredible dessert is made with chocolate pudding, graham cracker glaze, and meringue.